joaomalho/Taurus/README.md

 - Risk Manager
     -   Condition do decision making - WIP
 - FrontEnd firt version release
-    -   Working with DJango:
+    -   Working with Grid.js and Charts.js
-        - Stock results page - WIP
 - Results
     - Candles Patterns Metrics
         - This for all candles pattern each one with is own conditions